NimbleEdge/sparse_transformers/README.md

 python -c "import sparse_transformers; print('✅ Installation successful!')"
 ```

+## Community engagement
+We welcome any feedback or suggestions - please join our
+[Discord](https://discord.gg/CxzDDffR) to engage with the community.

 ## Contributing
 We welcome contributions from the community!
 Areas of particular interest are:
 - **Additional models**: Extend beyond LLaMA to other architectures